alixedi/ubuild-jekyll/index.md

   slug: ''
 - template: detail-content
   block: text-1
-  content: "<p><strong>3 out of 20</strong> best-selling apps on the App Store in
+  content: <p>About <strong>175,000</strong> people take the <a href="https://en.wikipedia.org/wiki/Life_in_the_United_Kingdom_test">Life
-    the UK are test-preparation apps. <br><br>We have built a software that transforms spreadsheets containing question banks into beautiful, singing-and-dancing test-preparation apps for the iPhone.
-At the touch of a button.<br><br>We have used this software to ship 6 apps to the App Store.
-Shipping the last 4 apps took us less than a month.</p>"
+    in the UK test</a> every year to qualify for residence.
+Ainy was one of them last year.
+She tried several apps on the App Store to help her prepare for the test but didn't like any of them so we decided to build an app she would love.<br><br>During research, we found that <strong>5 out of the top 20</strong> best-selling apps on the App Store were for test-preparation so we took a step back &amp; built an engine that transforms a spreadsheet of multiple-choice questions into a beautiful, singing-and-dancing test-preparation app for the iPhone.<br><br>We are dogfooding the engine to build an app for the Life in the UK test.
+This will be followed by more test-preparation apps until we feel we have something reproducible.
+At this point, we might launch the engine as a <strong>no-code solution for building test-preparation apps.</strong></p>
   headline: Un-startup
 - template: simple-header
   block: header-3